Frequently Asked Questions

 .env.example

-): List the variables needed.
+): List the variables you need.
 Copy this content into both.env

 and.env.example